ASU/webspark-drops-drupal8/README.md

 INTRODUCTION
 ------------

  Welcome to Webspark 8!
-We are currently in a pre-development stage, but are uploading our initial commit, based off of Panopoly 8.x-2.0-alpha4 (and on).
+We are currently in the pre-development stage, but are uploading our initial commit, based off of Panopoly 8.x-2.0-alpha4 (and on).

   * For a full description of the motivation behind Webspark, visit